yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 Install the necessary packages.

 Debian/Ubuntu/LinuxMint:
-`sudo apt install libglu1-mesa-dev freeglut3-dev mesa-common-dev libx11-dev gcc g++`
+`sudo apt install libglu1-mesa-dev freeglut3-dev mesa-common-dev libx11-dev libxfixes-dev gcc g++`
 If these are found to be incorrect, then contact me.

 ### 2.